 Notes & Noteworthy

-- The PRSA Puget Sound jobs board currently lists an opening with Pasado's Safe Haven.
+- The PRSA Puget Sound jobs board lists current openings and lists openings at multiple organizations including The Fearey Group, University of Washington, MultiCare Health System, and many more.
 Check to see if your next opportunity is listed here.

 - Join PRSA using code TRIPLEPLAY20 and get a triple bonus!
 Get a free 1-yr Chapter, free 1-yr Section, and free initiation fee or reinstatement fee.
 Restrictions apply.
 Join here.